Anoncheg1/dired-hist/README.md

 Pros:
 - history is visible in tabs
 - relatively simplier
+- allow to to use two keys ("prev", "next") to switch between history and all tabs.

 Cons:
 - support for only ```dired-kill-when-opening-new-dired-buffer``` is nil (default of Dired).